The Science of Neuroplasticity: Harnessing the Brain’s Ability to Adapt

 Synaptic pruning is a process that occurs primarily during childhood but continues into adulthood, whereby the brain eliminates weaker or unnecessary connexions between neurons while strengthening more important ones.

-This ‘use it or lose it’ phenomenon helps increase the efficiency of neural communication within the brain, allowing you to learn and adapt faster.
+This ‘use it or lose it’ phenomenon helps increase the of neural within the brain, allowing you to learn and adapt faster.

 Long-term potentiation (LTP), on the other hand, is a mechanism through which synapses – the tiny gaps where information transfer takes place between neurons – become stronger with repeated use.